|Map of Vatican City (click to enlarge). By Francesco Piraneo G./Wikimedia Commons (CC BY-SA; source).|

 Capital: Vatican City

 Yes, technically.
-Although it doesn't really have the kind of population and national cultural identity we would expect from a genuine "country", it is recognized worldwide as a "sovereign state", which means it rules itself and answers to no one else.
-This makes it by far the world's smallest independent "country", more than four times smaller than the runner-up, Monaco.
+Although it doesn't really have the kind of population and national cultural identity we would often expect from a "country", it is recognized worldwide as a "sovereign state", which means it rules itself and answers to no one else.
+This makes it by far the world's smallest independent "country", at less than a quarter the size of the runner-up, Monaco.

 Vatican City's supreme leader is the Bishop of Rome, a.k.a. the Pope, who is also head of the worldwide Catholic Church.
 And not only is its independence undisputed by the international community, but it actually maintains diplomatic relations with the U.N. and many countries - sort of.
 Vatican diplomacy is conducted not in the name of Vatican City itself, but directly by the Catholic Church in the name of the "Holy See".